holms/chef-starter/README.md

 ```
 Set your chef-server hostname and username, repo path, and you ready to go.

-Launch chef-server and your workstation setup:
+This will setup chef-server and workstation
 ```
+# make server_prepare # if you want copy ssh key
 make install
 ```